marciniwanicki/crabby/README.md

 [![main](https://github.com/marciniwanicki/craby/actions/workflows/main.yml/badge.svg)](https://github.com/marciniwanicki/craby/actions/workflows/main.yml)

+*A portmanteau of "crabby" (grumpy, irritable - because local LLMs can be stubborn) and "crappy" (not great - let's be honest about expectations).*

 An open-source personal AI assistant designed for experimental learning and daily utility.
+The goal is to run fully locally on moderate hardware.

 ## Architecture